yashSoni9000/Data-Structure-and-Algotihms/README.md

 Hacktober fest 2022

-To do :Insertion in linked list
+To do :Add any hand codded code related to DSA to this repository

 ## Details in _linkedlist.c_